Rudpey-ye Gharbi Rural District

 Rudpey-ye Gharbi Rural District (دهستان رودپي غربي) is in Rudpey District of Sari County, Mazandaran province, Iran.
 Its capital is the village of Gol Neshin.

 History

-After the 2006 National Census, Rudpey-ye Jonubi (Note: Renamed Rudpey-ye Sharqi Rural District) and Rudpey-ye Shomali (Note: Renamed Farahabad-e Shomali Rural District) Rural Districts were separated from the Central District in the formation of Rudpey District.
-Rudpey-ye Gharbi Rural District was created in the district in 2013.
+In 2010, Rudpey-ye Jonubi (Note: Formerly Rudpey Rural District; renamed Rudpey-ye Sharqi Rural District) and Rudpey-ye Shomali (Note: Renamed Farahabad-e Shomali Rural District) Rural Districts were separated from the Central District in the formation of Rudpey District.
+Rudpey-ye Gharbi Rural District was created in the district in 2012.

 Demographics

-According to 2016 census, there are 23 settlements in the rural district, including 20 populated villages, 1 village with less than 4 houselhold residents, 1 village with 0 resident households, and endowments of Cultivation industry.

 Population

-The 2016 census measured the population of the rural district as 9,762 in 3,384 households.
-The most populous of its 23 villages was Seyyed Mahalleh, with 1,544 people.
+The 2016 National Census measured the population of the rural district as 9,762 in 3,384 households.
+The most populous of its 23 settlements was the village of Seyyed Mahalleh, with 1,544 people.